The emergence of nonlinear Jeans-type instabilities for quasilinear wave equations: Introduction

 \end{remark} \begin{remark}[Uncharted domain $\mathcal{I} \setminus \mathcal{K}$ and future directions] As mentioned in \S\ref{s:mainthm}, the solution in the upper dark-shaded domain, $\mathcal{I} \setminus \mathcal{K}$, remains unknown.
-Understanding the solution in this domain is both interesting and necessary.
+However, this region can be made arbitrarily small by choosing $\delta_0$ sufficiently small, since $\lim_{\delta_0 \rightarrow 0^+} \mathcal{T}(x,\delta_0) = t_m$ as shown in Theorems \ref{t:mainthm1} and \ref{t:mainthm2}.
+Understanding the solution in this domain $\mathcal{I} \setminus \mathcal{K}$ is both interesting and necessary.
 Additional conditions might be required to fully characterize this domain, given the interplay, competitions and dominance of the nonlinear terms.
-Intuitively and based on numerical tests, gradients in $\mathcal{I} \setminus \mathcal{K}$ may increase, breaking the long-wavelength profiles and potentially leading to shock formation.
+Intuitively and based on numerical tests, gradients in $\mathcal{I} \setminus \mathcal{K}$ may increase, breaking the long-wavelength profiles and potentially leading to shock formation or Rendall's instability (see \cite{Oliynyk2024}).
 As inhomogeneities grow, the spacetime gradients of $\varrho$ could become significantly larger than $\varrho$ itself, which might desynchronize the blowup times.
 This could cause the Riccati term to dominate the nonlinear effects in \ref{Eq1}, possibly resulting in shock formation.
 The shock formation has been extensively studied in the context of quasilinear systems \cite{Speck2016b, Speck2016, Holzegel2016, Speck2016a, Miao2016, Miao2018} and (relativistic) Euler equations \cite{Christodoulou2007, Christodoulou2014, Speck2017a, Luk2021, Luk2018, Abbrescia2022, Abbrescia2023, Ginsberg2024, Shkoller2024, Neal2023, Neal2023a, Buckmaster2021, Buckmaster2022, Buckmaster2022a, Buckmaster2020}.
-We will address these results in near future. \end{remark}
+Given the fundamentally different mechanisms and required methods, the short-wavelength domain will be treated separately.
+This work is devoted to the long-wavelength regime and the emergence of a self-increasing singularity, associated with the nonlinear Jeans instability in astrophysics. \end{remark}